root-project/jsroot/docs/JSROOT.md

 - noselect - hide file-selection part in the browser (only when file name is specified)
 - mathjax - use MathJax for latex output
 - style - name of TStyle object to define global JSROOT style
 - toolbar - show canvas tool buttons 'off', 'on' and 'popup'
+- status - show status line from the beginning
+- nostatus - disable status line completely (same as status=no)

 For instance: